If GLP medication names feel confusing, that is because they are.

 - "GLP-1" when they really mean semaglutide or tirzepatide

-- "weight-loss shot" when they do not actually know which drug they mean
+- "weight-loss shot" when they do not know which drug they mean

 If you want the clean mental model, use this: